samblau/TCL2016/README.md

 ham: Specifies an element of the excitonic Hamiltonian.
 Entries should be of the following form: siteA(integer) siteB(integer) Hvalue(float).
 Setting the [A,B] element also automatically sets the [B,A] element.

+const_reorg: This is an optional, complicated input that should be avoided in most cases.
+It is of the following form: type(integer 0, 1, or 2) reorg1(float) reorg2(float) ... reorgN(float) where N must equal the number of physical sites contained in the system.
+This allows for the reorganization energy of each site to be specified independent of the definition of the SD peaks.
+The difference between the reorganization energy already accounted for with SD peaks and the numbers specified (reorg1, reorg2, etc) will then be included in the calculation either through one large broad peak at 1600 wavenumbers in the case of type == 1 or with a constant shift of the site energies in the case of type == 2.
+Type == 0 will turn this feature off without having to remove the line from the input file.

 	Examples provided and more information on spectral densities

-Sample TCL.input files have been provided for FMO (TCL.input), PE545 (TCL.input_545), and PC645 (TCL.input_645).
-Spectral densities accompanying these input files can be found in FMOSDs, 545SDs, and 645SDs_coker and 645SDs_sam respectively.
+Sample TCL.input files have been provided for PC645 (TCL.input), PE545 (TCL.input_545), and FMO (TCL.input_FMO).
+Spectral densities accompanying these input files can be found in 645SDs, 545SDs, and FMOSDs respectively.
 Each of these directories contains csv files for each site contained in the system, and the files are numbered 1.csv, 2.csv, etc. Each csv file contains rows equal to the number of Drude-Lorentz peaks, and each row specifies the SD parameters as follows: gamma (cm^-1), lambda (cm^-1), Omega (cm^-1).
 The SDs contained in FMOSDs were fitted by Christoph Kreisbeck to the low-frequency region of the spectral densities reported by Shim et. al in the paper titled "Atomistic Study of the Long-Lived Quantum Coherences in the Fenna-Matthews-Olson Complex" published in 2012.
 The SDs contained in 545SDs are very basic and contain one peak each with gamma = lambda = 50 cm^-1.
-The SDs contained in 645SDs_coker are nearly identical to those used by Huo and Coker in the 2011 paper titled "Theoretical Study of Coherent Excitation Energy Transfer in Cryptophyte Phycocyanin 645 at Physiological Temperature".
-The SDs contained in 645SDs_sam are preliminary fits to the low-frequency region of some of my PC645 atomistic spectral densities recently obtained from QM/MM / TDDFT trajectories.
+The SDs contained in 645SDs atomistic spectral densities recently obtained from QM/MM / TDDFT trajectories.

 A brief aside on the form of the Drude-Lorentz spectral density: In this code we use the form J[w] = 2*l*g*w*(1/(g^2+(w-O)^2) + 1/(g^2+(w+O)^2)) where g = gamma, l = lambda, and O = Omega.
 Note that this is actually J[w]/hbar, which is the convention throughout the field.
 Note also that in some cases you may see a similar equation which also contains a factor of beta*(1/sqrt(6*pi)) out front.
 This has been explicitly rolled into our lambda, simplifying our functional form and allowing lambda to have units of [energy] instead of [energy^2].